Philip-Leftwich/OHF_example/README.md

 # OHF_example
-A script designed to process survey data and produce graphs and analytics in an HTML output
+A script designed to process opinion survey data and produce graphs and analytics in an HTML output

-### In progress

 ## Project description
 A short presentation which takes the results from a Google forms survey published in .csv format and produces barplots and one analysis example.